sidb27/Real-Time-ASL-Recognition-Using-Transfer-Learning-and-LLM-Based-Post-Processing/README.md

 One of the biggest findings of this project was that high offline accuracy did not automatically translate to strong webcam performance.
 The major challenges included:

-- domain gap between benchmark datasets and live webcam input
+- Domain gap between benchmark datasets and live webcam input
-- differences in background and image style between the alphabet and digit datasets
+- Differences in background and image style between the alphabet and digit datasets
-- handedness mismatch
+- Handedness mismatch
-- crop and preprocessing inconsistencies during live inference
+- Crop and preprocessing inconsistencies during live inference
-- difficulties with visually similar signs
+- Difficulties with visually similar signs
-- challenges in handling dynamic signs or motion-heavy cases in a frame-based pipeline
+- Challenges in handling dynamic signs or motion-heavy cases in a frame-based pipeline

 ---